bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 > > > > > > > bed43c0156f1c7fa6aedd1d8e3c3ff5c475148e4

 [](#p_xdYJVr9vlf)Unfortunately, `getDate` will also happily extract the nonsensical date 00-1-3000 from the string `"100-1-30000"`.
-A match may happen anywhere in the string, so in this case, it’ll just start at the second character and end at the second-to-last character.
+A match may happen anywhere in the string, so in this case, it'll just start at the second character and end at the second-to-last character.

 [](#p_kLS7rqRrqG)If we want to enforce that the match must span the whole string, we can add the markers `^` and `$`.
 The caret matches the start of the input string, whereas the dollar sign matches the end.
 So, `/^\d+$/` matches a string consisting entirely of one or more digits, `/^!/` matches any string that starts with an exclamation mark, and `/x^/` does not match any string (there cannot be an _x_ before the start of the string).